-Does it alarm you when you see someone in your church family who is exhibiting a bitter spirit?
+Does it alarm you when you see someone exhibiting a bitter spirit in your church family?
 You know what I mean.
-When you talk to such a person, you sense a sourness rather than Christ's joy.
-There's a tinge of resentment because they're not presently getting what they want out of life and they're failing to see the good things God is doing in their life.
-There's a chip on the shoulder, a negativity that seems to color every conversation.
+There's a sourness rather than Christ's joy, perhaps a tinge of resentment that comes from failing to see the good things God is doing, a negativity that seems to color every conversation.
 Our text says that when we see that kind of spirit, whether in ourselves or in brother, it should grab our attention and thrust us into action.

 See to it that no bitter root grows up.

 Bitterness seems so small, yet it grows.
-Our text indicates that the presence of even one bitter root in the vine has the potential to cause problems for the rest of the branches.
-It will cause trouble and defile many.
-Don't let that happen, says our writer.
+Our text says that just one bitter root in the vine has the potential to cause trouble and defile many.
+Don't let that happen, says the Spirit of God through our writer.

-"The implication," says Philip Hughes, "is that one embittered and rebellious person in their midst can have a disastrous effect on the community as a whole...One person in whom discouragement because of the hardships of the contest has hardened into a bitter and rebellious spirit and caused him to abandon the race could by his apostasy cause incalculable damage."
-[3]
+"The implication," says Philip Hughes, "is that one embittered and rebellious person in their midst can have a disastrous effect on the community as a whole...
+One person in whom discouragement because of the hardships of the contest has hardened into a bitter and rebellious spirit and caused him to abandon the race could by his apostasy cause incalculable damage."4

-Beloved, I've watched rock-solid relationships disintegrate and somewhere in the mix of contributing factors was bitterness.
-Let's face it.
-It doesn't get much press and it's tolerated all the time, yet we've all seen bitterness destroy good friendships, families, and church families.
+I've watched solid relationships disintegrate and somewhere in the mix of contributing factors was bitterness.
+We've all seen bitterness destroy good friendships, families, and church families.

 According to the writer of Hebrews, bitterness is serious business and we ought to take steps to get rid of it as soon as we spot it.
-Don't let bitterness take root in your own heart, and if you sense it's developing, get on your face before God and plead with Him to remove it and replace it with Christ-like kindness, forgiveness, and compassion (Eph.
+Don't let bitterness take root in your own heart, and if you sense it's developing, get on your knees before God and plead with Him to remove it and replace it with Christ-like kindness, forgiveness, and compassion (Eph.
 4:31-32).

-And if you see it developing in a brother or sister, pray fervently for your that person, then pray some more, and then seek to encourage and help him or her.
-And in helping that one person, you will be helping the whole Body for the glory of the Head of the Body.
+And if you see it developing in a brother or sister, pray fervently for that person, then pray some more, and then look for ways to keep that bitter root from growing any further.
+For by helping that one person, you will be helping the whole Body for the glory of the Head of the Body.

 3. We ought to be concerned when we see any hint of sexual immorality in our church.
 Verse 16 begins, "See to it that no one is sexually immoral."
 Pornos is the Greek term and it refers to a person who uses sex in self-seeking ways the Creator never intended.
-According to Genesis 1-2, when the Lord created His image-bearers, He created them as sexual beings and intended that they use their sexuality within the bond of marriage, a marriage between one man and one woman, for two service-oriented purposes.
-Sex, by God's design, is to be used by a husband and a wife for procreation (to produce children) and pleasure.
-That's why, as 1 Corinthians 7 would later explain, a husband is to view sex as a God-given gift with which he can serve and bring satisfaction to his wife, and vise versa, the wife to her husband.
+According to Genesis 1-2, when the Lord created His image-bearers, He created them as sexual beings, male and female.
+He intended for the man and the woman to enter a covenant relationship called marriage, and then to use their sexuality for two service-oriented purposes.

+One is procreation (to produce children), and the other is pleasure (to provide pleasure for one's spouse).
+That's why, as 1 Corinthians 7 later explains, a husband is to treat sex as a God-given way to serve and bring satisfaction to his wife, and vise versa, the wife to her husband.

-But to use sex before marriage, or outside of marriage is to abuse the purpose of God's good gift.
-It's like using a hammer to cut a board.
-That's not the intent its designer had in mind and it's going to make a real mess of things.
+But to use sex before marriage, or outside of marriage, or to engage in sex between two men or two women, or between multiple partners men and women, or with animals, or by yourself, is an abuse of the service-oriented purpose of God's good gift.
+God gave us sex so we could be givers, not takers.
+And ignoring God's intent is like using a hammer to cut a board.
+That's not what the designer had in mind and it's going to make a real mess of things.